antropova/converter-cli/README.md

 #### `PlaylisterCLI`

 This class should be the primary interface for the command line application.
-Upon initialization, the PlaylisterCLI should parse the main data in data/db.
+Upon initialization, the PlaylisterCLI should parse the main data in `data/db` (with the help of your `LibraryParser` class).
 It should allow the user to browse the music and play music.
-A basic version is included in the `playlister-cli` branch.
+A basic version is included in the `playlister-cli` branch, which should be familiar to you having already built it!

+###

 Have fun with this, add functionality to perhaps browse by Genre or Artist.

 ## Resources
 * [Build Awesome Command-Line Applications in Ruby](http://books.flatironschool.com/books/103) - [Chapter 1: Have a Clear and Concise Purpose](http://books.flatironschool.com/books/103), page 18